sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/guides/your-first-transform.md

 ## Overview

-In this guide you will learn how to use [IdentityNow's Transform REST APIs](/idn/api/v3/transforms) to do the following:
+In this guide, you will learn how to use [IdentityNow's Transform REST APIs](/idn/api/v3/transforms) to do the following:

 * [List Transforms in Your IdentityNow Tenant](#list-transforms-in-your-identitynow-tenant)
 * [Create a Transform](#create-a-transform)